 Data Quality

-Data quality measures the reliability of your data.
-High‑quality data is accurate, complete, timely, consistent across systems, standard-conformant, and free of duplication.
+Data quality measures the reliability of your data for making decisions.
+High-quality data is accurate, complete, timely, consistent across systems, valid, and free of duplication.

 In depth